HB-2157

 Plain Language

-Developers of high-risk AI systems must exercise reasonable care to protect consumers from known or reasonably foreseeable risks of algorithmic discrimination arising from the system's intended and contracted uses.
-Compliance with the full set of developer obligations in Section 2 creates a rebuttable presumption that the developer used reasonable care.
-Self-testing to identify or prevent discrimination is excluded from the definition of algorithmic discrimination and does not trigger liability.
+Developers of high-risk AI systems must exercise reasonable care to protect consumers from known or reasonably foreseeable risks of algorithmic discrimination arising from intended and contracted uses.
+Compliance with all other developer obligations in Section 2 creates a rebuttable presumption of reasonable care.
+Self-testing to identify or prevent discrimination, pool-expansion for diversity, and acts by private clubs are expressly excluded from the definition of algorithmic discrimination.

 Statutory Text